 The misconception previously was that business aviation was an unnecessary expense.
 Now, shareholders are increasingly viewing private air travel as a way to maximize executive productivity.
 Business aviation is shedding the outdated, elitist aura as more SME’s adopt it as an efficiency tool.

 The JetClub approach

-JetClub and Jet It are based upon an innovative aviation fractional ownership system whereby owners have access to the jet for a number of days per month.
+JetClub is based upon an innovative aviation fractional ownership system whereby owners have access to the jet for a number of days per month.
 Users / owners can access multiple destinations in the same day at no extra cost, which is a unique offering in the private aviation market.
 The cost of flying privately via JetClub is significantly lower than traditional charter options, making it a justifiable expense to businesses that rely on travel.

 JetClub’s light jet also presents a greener option.
 As consumers and businesses continue to place a heavy emphasis on sustainability, JetClub’s meets the needs of the market.

 The following are top five reasons why business aviation is beneficial for most companies.